carokun/collaborative-text-editor/README.md

 # NodeBook
-A collborative text editor made by coders for coders.
+A collaborative text editor with easy to edit and share documents.
 **Created July, 2017**

 ## Team